Watch the Trailer first…

 So, with the Social Democrats no longer a viable host for Donnelly, he swam through the bowels of the Irish parliament as an Independent for a year and once an acceptable time had passed, he eventually hooked into his rabbi Micheál Martin – probably much later than was planned.
 Donnelly got away with this outlandish plot twist because the shambolic Irish media (outside of Vincent Browne) were tacitly instructed to give him a free ride from day one.

 Donnelly’s ongoing free media pass might seem like simple media incompetence to some, but it contrasted sharply with the treatment the American media gave McKinsey alumnus and US Presidential candidate Buttigieg in 2020.
 The parallels between ‘Mayor Pete’ Buttigieg’ and Stephen Donnelly’s political journeys are remarkable.
-Media coverage of their McKinsey history was the polar opposite.
+Media coverage of their McKinsey history was the polar opposite in both countries.

 Understanding Donnelly’s McKinsey Links Through ‘Mayor Pete’ Buttigieg And The American Media